Move forward positively from life’s upheavals, stresses and traumas. Increase resilience and well-being.

 - New perspectives and deepened self-understanding.

-Research shows that expressive writing supports health and well-being.
+Research shows that expressive writing supports health, resilience, and well-being.
 It is not a substitute for physical or mental health treatment.
 Please seek professional advice and help as needed for help with troubling symptoms or illness.